trevisanj/PFANT/README.md

   3. Once you are done making changes, click on "Submit single job" button.
 A new window named "Runnables Manager" opens.

-  4. When the "Status" column shows "**nulbad finished**", double-click on the table item ("PFANT explorer" window opens).
+  4. When the "Status" column shows "nulbad finished", double-click on the table item ("PFANT explorer" window opens).

   5. Double-click on "flux.norm".
 Note that it turns green.